Design files for this project can be found here

 One possible issue to using zener diodes is that it changes the ‘current density’ inside the tube as a small amount of current is always drawn by each cathode.
 This results in an extra glowing ‘blue dots’ if the current density is too high as described quite well on this site.
 Details regarding this phenomenon is sparse, but it sounds like the issue can be avoided by clamping the output voltage to a higher level.

-High Voltage Switching with BJTs
+Switching with Transistors

 There is a way to driving Nixie tubes without the use of zener diodes however, by opting for transistors that are capable of handling 200V or more.
 Modern bipolar transistors can easily meet this requirement while also being available in incredibly small packages: the MSD42WT1G at 10¢ each (quantities of 100+) is capable of switching up to 300V with a 2x2mm SOT-323 footprint.
 Combined with a logic level shift register, these BJT transistors can be configured as a simple switch to turn each digit of the tube on or off.